Endeavour (TV series): Series 3 (2016)

 Series 3 begins in spring 1967.
 Morse is cleared of the murder of Chief Constable Standish and the records in the case of Blenheim Vale are sealed for 50 years.
-DI Thursday is discharged from hospital, but the bullet could not be removed and has resulted in recurring coughs.
+Thursday is discharged from hospital, but the bullet in or near his lung could not be removed and has resulted in a serious, chronic cough.
 Monica has come to realise that she and Morse have gone their separate ways.
-Strange is promoted to sergeant and Morse considers his future after his time on remand but, with Thursday's encouragement, Morse returns to active duty investigating a murder following a disappearance at a funfair on Cowley Green.
+Strange is promoted to sergeant and Morse considers his future after his time on remand but, with Thursday's encouragement, returns to active duty investigating a murder following a disappearance at a funfair on Cowley Green.
 After solving a faked kidnapping and tainted fruit being sold at a local supermarket, DS Jakes survives a time-bomb, retires from the force and leaves Oxford.
 WPC Shirley Trewlove joins the station, to the obvious delight of Chief Superintendent Bright.
 Strange takes Jakes's place as detective sergeant but assures Morse that they are still friends even though he is now his superior.
 Thursday shows frequent signs of outbursts against suspects unwilling to co-operate during the investigations, and even uses violence as a way of extracting information.
-Although Morse is unsure about becoming a sergeant, Thursday assures him he is more fitted to be an inspector.
+Morse questions whether he is "sergeant material".
+Thursday tells him he is fitter to be an inspector (a higher rank than sergeant).

-In the final episode, Morse finally sits his sergeant's exam and completes his paper well within the time allowed.
+In the final episode, Morse sits his sergeant's exam and completes his paper well within the time allowed.
 An armed robbery takes place at a bank where Joan Thursday works.
 Morse happens to be in the bank at the time, investigating a killing and payroll robbery.
-As the robbery goes awry, Joan and Morse are kidnapped by the robbers who realize their identities.
+As the robbery goes awry, Joan and Morse are kidnapped by the robbers, who realize their identities.
 Joan sees a more brutal side of her father as he tried to rescue her and Morse from the now ruthless and murdering robbers.
 Although the robbers are arrested, Joan is emotionally affected by the ordeal.
-In a coughing fit, Thursday is able to dislodge the bullet from his throat.
+In a coughing fit, Thursday finally coughs up the bullet fragment, which has plagued him.
 A distraught Joan leaves Oxford despite encouragement from Morse to stay.
-Realising that Joan has gone, Thursday encounters Morse outside his house and figures that he saw Joan leave.
+Realising that Joan has gone, Thursday encounters Morse outside his house and realises that he saw Joan leave.